rancher/api-spec/README.md

 ```

 ## JSON ##
-JSON responses SHOULD BE pretty-printed, at least to the extent of having occasional newlines.
+JSON responses SHOULD be pretty-printed, at least to the extent of having occasional newlines.
 This adds minimal overhead and makes it much more readable.

 Escaping the forward slash ("/") character is not required in the [JSON specification](http://json.org/)
   - When responding as raw JSON, slashes SHOULD NOT be escaped.